-- Misfolding (altered structure) of proteins and protein aggregation
+- Misfolding (altered structure) of proteins and protein aggregation responsible for many diseases.

-functional i.e. self-replicate, and move from cell to cell causing neurodegeneration.
+- In prion diseases, these misfolded protein aggregates are functional i.e. self-replicate, and move from cell to cell causing neurodegeneration.

 - Misfolded protein models explain how altered protein structure might also have important functional implications, critical for phylogenetic evolution.

 study of protein models can offer insights into how altered protein structure can give rise to